Quansight-Labs/numpy_pytorch_interop/RFC.md

 We say *most* of NumPy's API, because NumPy's API is not only massive, but also there are parts of it which cannot be implemented in PyTorch.
 For example, NumPy has support for arrays of string, datetime, structured and other dtypes.
-Negative strides are other example of a feature that is just not supported in PyTorch.
+Negative strides are another example of a feature that is not supported in PyTorch.
 We put together a list of things that are out of the scope of this project in the [following issue](https://github.com/Quansight-Labs/numpy_pytorch_interop/issues/73).

 For the bulk of the functions, we started by prioritizing the most common operations.
-Then, when bringing tests from the NumPy test suite, we would triage and prioritize how important was to fix each failure we found.
-Iterating this process, we ended up with a small list of differences between the NumPy and the PyTorch API which we prioritized by hand.
+Then, when bringing tests from the NumPy test suite, we triaged and prioritized how important it was to fix each failure we found.
+Doing this iteratively, we ended up with a small list of differences between the NumPy and PyTorch APIs, which we prioritized by hand.
 That list and the prioritization discussion can be found in [this issue](https://github.com/Quansight-Labs/numpy_pytorch_interop/issues/87).

-**Visibility of the module** For simplicity, this RFC assumes that the `torch_np` module will not be public, as the decision for it to be made public was met with different opinions.
+**Visibility of the module** For simplicity, this RFC assumes that the `torch_np` module will not be public, as the initial suggestion for it to be made public was met with mixed opinions.
+This topic can be revisited in the future if desired.
 We discuss these in the section [unresolved questions](#unresolved-questions).

 ### Annotation-based preprocessing